yuekaizhang/dynamo/docs/API/sdk.md

 Following these practices help create flexible and maintainable Dynamo services that can be easily configured for different environments and use cases.

 ### Deploying a Single Service

-You can deploy a single service for local development even if you have a dependancy graph defined using `depends()` using `dynamo serve --service-name <ClassName> <entrypoint> <configuration arguments>`.
+You can deploy a single service for local development even if you have a dependency graph defined using `depends()` using `dynamo serve --service-name <ClassName> <entrypoint> <configuration arguments>`.
 You can see an example of this in our multinode documentation [here](../examples/multinode.md).

 ### Composing Services into an Graph

 There are two main ways to compose services in Dynamo:

 1. Use `depends()` (Recommended)
    The depends() approach is the recommended way for production deployments:

 - Automatically deploys all dependencies
 - Creates a static inference graph at deployment time
 - Provides type hints and better IDE support

 2. Use `.link()` (Experimental)
    Our `.link()` syntax is an flexible and experimental way to compose various services.
 Linking allows you to compose checks at runtime and view behavior.
 Under the hood - we are editing the dependency graph between various services.
 This is useful for experimentation and development but we suggest writing a static graph for your final production deployment.

 #### Understanding the `.link()` syntax

 Lets take the example of a `Processor` component.
 This component can currently do 2 things:

 1. Process a request and send it to a `Router` to decide what worker to send it to.
 2. Process a request and send it to a `Worker` directly.